 Autism BrainNet, launched in May 2014, is a collaborative network of academic sites that collects, stores and distributes brain tissue for autism research.
 This resource is intended to support the highest-quality and most rigorous research into the underlying genetic and neuropathological mechanisms that contribute to autism and related neurodevelopmental disorders.

 Tissue collection and storage is carried out at four regional nodes across the United States: Sacramento (University of California, Davis), Dallas (University of Texas Southwestern Medical Center), Boston (Harvard Beth Israel Hospital) and New York City (Icahn School of Medicine at Mount Sinai).
 In 2016, a node in the United Kingdom was added (the Oxford Brain Bank at Oxford University), and Montreal, Quebec, Canada (the Douglas-Bell Canada Brain Bank at the Douglas Mental Health University Institute).

 The tissue and the data in the Autism Tissue Program (ATP) — an initiative created by Autism Speaks — have been incorporated into Autism BrainNet and are managed by Autism BrainNet.
 Autism BrainNet began distributing postmortem brain tissue previously collected by the ATP in July 2016.
-Distribution of the newly acquired tissue collected under the auspices of Autism BrainNet is expected to begin in late 2018.
+Distribution of the newly acquired tissue collected under the auspices of Autism BrainNet is expected to begin in early 2019.
 More information about the tissue distribution and application process is available here.

 The continuing success of Autism BrainNet will also depend on an outreach campaign that conveys the importance of postmortem brain donations for autism research.
 Autism BrainNet has partnered with the Autism Science Foundation to create the “It Takes Brains” outreach campaign.
 Individuals can learn more about Autism BrainNet by registering at TakesBrains.org.
 Scientists and clinicians involved in research on autism and related disorders are encouraged to help spread the word about the need for postmortem brain donations.